 Also, phytochemicals present in the mango skin act as natural fat busters.
-The mango flesh is filled with dietary fibres that improve digestion and prevents fat deposition.
+The mango flesh is filled with dietary fibres that improve digestion and prevent fat deposition.

-Thus mangoes help for all kinds of people-for weight loss and weight gain.
+Thus mangoes help all kinds of people with weight loss and weight gain.